surfinzap/typopo/README.md

 ## Roadmap
 These are few things Iʼm planning to do, help me figure out whatʼs important to you, give me [feedback](#Feedback)
-* include autocorrect for single quotes
 * include autocorrect for other common typos (examples & tips are more than welcome)
-* figure out distribution (JS lib, NPM package, InDesign plugin, GDocs plugin or else?)
+* figure out primary distribution (JS lib, NPM package, InDesign plugin, GDocs plugin or else?)

 ## Feedback
 Iʼd love to hear: